 They are ambitious and have patience; will face opposition and have no support from people.

-They do not follow or believe in getting rich quickly; they will be successful in the civil field.
+They do not follow or believe in getting rich quickly; they will be successful in civil field.

 They are very good at keeping secrets and also good in nature.

-January 9th, 18th and 27th – They are blessed with the energy of Mars and Saturn.
+January 9th, 18th and 27th – They are blessed with the energy of Saturn and Mars.

 They will have good leadership qualities; ambitious, confident and courageous people.